 Healthy Leftover Fruit Crumble

-This is our go to recipe for when we have lots of nibbled, half eaten and cores of apples and pears in our fridge.
+This is our go to recipe for apple season or when we have lots of nibbled, half eaten and cores of apples and pears in our fridge.
 I save these over a few weeks in a container or jar in the fridge and make up this crumble for a healthy breakfast or dessert option to mix it up from the kids regular oats for brekkie.
 I then juice the cores which I don't use in the recipe and the pulp goes to our worms so it means there is absolutely no fruit waste left at the end of the cycle.